-Figure 6.4.3.2.2-1 shows the procedure to get the information of the current number of UEs registered to a network slice from the OAM.1.
-Subscribe (Input): NWDAF subscribes to the notification(s) related to the services provided by the management service producer for obtaining the Registered Subscribers of Single Network Slice Instance through AMF (RegisteredAMFSubNbrMean) KPI.
+Figure 6.4.3.2.2-1 shows the procedure to get the information of the current number of UEs registered to a network slice from the OAM.

+NOTE: This procedure is only applicable, when the NWDAF does not collect the information for the current number of UEs registered to the network slice from AMF as described in clause 6.4.3.2.1.

+1. Subscribe (Input): NWDAF subscribes to the notification(s) related to the services provided by the management service producer for obtaining the Registered Subscribers of Single Network Slice Instance through AMF (RegisteredAMFSubNbrMean) KPI.
+The Subscription Request may include an Event Filter to specify when the OAM should send a notification.
+For example, the Event Filter could indicate whenever there is a change of the number of UEs for this network slice.

 2. Subscribe (Output): management service producer responses to NWDAF if the subscription is success or not.